 8. 3 ways to boost your Christmas advertising: Your marketing cheat sheet

 Ahead of this year’s holiday shopping season, Google U.K.’s Head of Content for U.K. Ads Marketing, Lucy Ferguson, shared three ways for marketers to boost their Christmas advertising, with a downloadable marketing cheat sheet.
 Even if you’ve already done your planning for the festive season, these insights can help you build an evergreen multi-channel strategy all year round.

 9. Switching from live to virtual event marketing

 With marketers embracing virtual events this year, we produced a downloadable guide with tools and tactics explaining how to switch your events from live to online.
 Dig in to find ways to bring your event to life, how to keep viewers engaged, and encourage interaction with your attendees.

 When the pandemic hit, we created a one-stop shop of resources to navigate uncertain times.
-In this article we share nine free online courses designed to elevate marketers’ skills.
-In addition to improving your core digital marketing skills, you can find information on free courses with a focus on digital wellbeing, what makes a great leader, how to foster remote collaboration, and tips for better communication via storytelling.
+In this article we share nine online courses designed to elevate marketers’ skills.
+In addition to improving your core digital marketing skills, you can find information on courses with a focus on digital wellbeing, what makes a great leader, how to foster remote collaboration, and tips for better communication via storytelling.